-Funded by the Welsh Government, we are working in collaboration with more than 20 partner organisations of different sizes, from both the private and public sectors, to deliver four supply chain projects.
+Funded by the Welsh Government, WRAP Cymru collaborated with more than 20 partner organisations of different sizes, from both the private and public sectors between 2019 - 2022, to deliver four supply chain projects.

-Each project will showcase how manufacturers can overcome challenges to increasing the use of recycled materials - particularly plastic - in products made in Wales.
+Each project showcases how manufacturers can overcome challenges to increasing the use of recycled materials - particularly plastic - in products made in Wales.

 For information regarding each supply chain project, please use the following links: